weiserlab/ambuj/index.md

 **Undergraduates, Visiting students and Previous members**

 We work with amazing cohort of undergraduates and visiting students.
-You can find them listed [here]((https://weiserlab.github.io/ambuj/weiserstudent)).
-You can also find a list of my previously mentored students [here](https://weiserlab.github.io/ambuj/previoustudent).
+You can find them listed [here]((https://weiserlab.github.io/ambuj/weiserstudent).

 ## Service